capJavert/advent-of-code-2024/README.md

 ### Update #5: This year has a few spicy part 2 puzzles, and my time is limited, did solve every part 1 though and I'll try to see if I can back track at some point (probably not 😀)

 ### Update #6: Writing this after solving day 19, made basicpattern matching logic but needed some inspiration from reddit (it's late, already 20th of December 🙈).
 Tomorrow some family is coming and then doing a long run on 21th so let's see how I can catch up.. hoping this weekend puzzles are nice!
 Also Superman trailer got published today 🦸🐕

+### Update #7: Long run went great, ran the full 95 kilometers (60 miles).
+Missed day 21 though, tried to write it but no motivation really, just chilling today.
+Solved day 22 part 1, looks like this year is just about skipping part 2's. 😅